alkamauss/content/sites/dev.mauss/reviews/anime/watashi-ni-tenshi-ga-maiorita/+article.md

 ## Synopsis

-Miyako "Mya-nee" Hoshino is a NEET... *ahem*, timid person that spends most of her time inside her house.
+Miyako "Mya-nee" Hoshino is a ~~NEET~~ timid person that spends most of her time inside her house.
 You'll either find her making cosplay outfits in her room or baking and cooking sweets in the kitchen.
 With literally no friends and lacking social skills, she lives her life in the comfort of home.

 Hinata, her younger sister just started fifth grade and decided to bring her classmate home one day.
 Instantly captivated by Hana Shirosaki cuteness at first glance, Miyako panicked and didn't get to introduce herself properly.
 She later decided she wants to be friends with Hana and tried to do various things to her, it gives Hana a bad first impression, but Miyako would do anything to get closer to her and become her friend.